🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 k_B = 8.617e-5 # Boltzmann constant [eV/K]

-# BCS theory approximation formula
+# Approximate formula from BCS theory

 Delta_0 = 1.76 * k_B * Tc * 1000 # [meV]